 The Frank W. and Sue Mayborn School of Journalism at the University of North Texas is synonymous with excellence.

-We offer the state's only nationally accredited journalism master's program (Master of Journalism and Master of Arts degrees) and have produced some of the nation's top storytellers, including winners of eight Pulitzer Prizes.
+We offer the state's only nationally accredited journalism master's program (Master of Journalism and Master of Arts degrees) and have produced some of the nation's top storytellers.
+Over the years, 14 alums of the UNT journalism program have either won or been nominated for the Pulitzer Prize.

 The program's strength lies in its relevance to the needs of today's media environment and its research opportunities at various levels.
 With programs in news, strategic communications and narrative and digital journalism, you'll be prepared to work in all communication fields.
 Fields of study include: